Safe Migration and Anti-human Trafficking in Vietnam

-From 2015 until now, in addition to cooperating, linking and sharing regular experiences with other countries in the group, we have cooperated with dioceses as Vinh Long, Long Xuyen, Can Tho, Hai Phong and Hung Hoa.
-It has been carried out communication sessions with more than 6,000 people participated, including young people, students, communities in parishes, seminarians at religious congregations...
-Besides, we have also made communication for the Vietnamese community in Cambodia.
+From 2015 until now, in addition to cooperating, linking and sharing regular experiences with other countries in the group, we have cooperated with dioceses of Vinh Long, Long Xuyen, Can Tho, Hai Phong and Hung Hoa.
+Communication sessions have been carried out with more than 6,000 participants, including young people, students, communities in parishes, and seminarians at religious congregations.
+We have also conducted communication campaigns for the Vietnamese community in Cambodia.
 In addition, we organized training courses to improve the capacity of volunteers and media members in dioceses, such as Vinh Long, Ba Ria, Saigon, Long Xuyen and Can Tho.
 We also carry out and participate in campaigns, as the international day to prevent human trafficking, and in responding to the Call of Pope.

 CALL FOR COOPERATION

-Human trafficking prevention is really hard work and requires multi-faceted collaboration.
+Human trafficking prevention is a great challenge and requires multi-faceted collaboration.
 You can join us in contributing to raising awareness for your community, friends, relatives and yourself in preventing and reducing the risk of trafficking.

 For further information, please contact:

 Commission on Charity and Social Actions - Caritas Vietnam

 The List of Contributions Received by Caritas Vietnam

 Caritas Vietnam (VN) and the Caritas Dioceses have been incorporating to implement the project about pro-life since 2012.
 The activities and training courses to help Caritas Dioceses have specialized staffs and collaborative groups to work together in pro-life section.
 In the following years, the collection of aborted fetus is still carried out and promoted more than other activities in the Dioceses.